-Below you will find information about your daughters tutor and their contact details.
-Should you wish to contact us by phone (020 8255 2688) you will be more likely to speak to us directly at the following times 10:30-10:50am, 12:40-1:25pm or after 3:15pm.
+Please use email to contact us in the first instance.
+Should you wish to contact us by phone (020 8255 2688) you will be more likely to speak to us directly at the following times: 10:30am, 12:40pm and after 3:15pm.
+Parents are welcome to make appointments throughout the year to meet teachers and staff.